codethesaurus/docs/docs/thesaurus/index.md

 <dl>
   <dt>Structure</dt>
   <dd>
     a broad category of things you can generally do in programming languages.
-These are like arrays, functions, classes, etc. These are in the dropdown lists on the home page.
+These are like arrays, functions, classes, etc. These are in the drop-down lists on the home page.
   </dd>
   <dt>Concepts</dt>
   <dd>